Can You Be Fired While on FMLA in California?

 "We would have fired you anyway"

-Almost every employer accused of firing someone on FMLA or CFRA leave says the same thing: “The termination was unrelated to the leave.”
+When terminated while on FMLA or CFRA leave, your employer will probably tell you, “The termination was unrelated to the leave.”

 That statement is not the end of the analysis.
 It is the beginning.

-Courts look at whether the employer can actually prove that the firing decision was independent of the leave.
+Courts look at whether the employer can actually prove that the firing decision was independent of the leave when an employee is fired during CFRA leave.

-Fired While on FMLA Leave - 5 Common Scenarios
+Fired While on FMLA or CFRA Leave - 5 Common Scenarios

 Employers often terminate employees on leave by: